siu-sing/snake/README.md

     - AI Snake
         - AI Snake is "fruit" seeking, making its movements more natural and less erratic
         - Able to respawn after death with delay
-        - Grows at with the same mechanics as player snake
+        - Grows with the same mechanics as player snake
         - (Further) AI is defensive and able to avoid player snake
         - (Further) AI is offensive and able to trap player snake
         - (Further) Multiple AI snakes